Google Ads: Our 12-Year Journey

 Google—back then—was a free lead generation tool if the content and website were optimized correctly.
 This leveled the playing field.
 Small businesses competed head-to-head against global giants.
 It was fantastic.

 2013: A Hint of Things To Come

 Mid-year, Google introduced “carousel” results, much to the consternation of marketers.
 It ate up a lot of top-of-page real estate.
 The carousel pushed organic results down, often “below the fold” (the imaginary first section that is displayed without scrolling).
-Local restaurants with an optimized website before this could naturally rank just under those three or four ads.
+Before the Carousel testing, local restaurants with an optimized website could naturally rank just under those three or four ads.
 The carousel was not democratic.
-It forced companies like restaurants and bars to sign up for other Google services, like Places (a Google business list) and Google+.
+It forced companies like restaurants and bars to sign up for other Google services, like Places (a Google business list) and the now-defunct Google+.
 There were key elements that had to be included.
 It was painful.
 It hurt small businesses more than big corporations who had a full-time marketing team on staff.
 Organic results were imperiled.